 You might want to bring along a couple of copies of your CV and your application to your interview, so you can hand it to the employer if they need it.

-It’ll also be good to take along your CV so you can double check it whilst your waiting to go in and can refer to it.
+It’ll also be good to take along your CV so you can double check what you've written down whilst you are waiting to go in.

-Make sure to budget in print costs, especially if you have to print at the local library - check library print charges here (don't worry, it shouldn't cost a lot!)
+Make sure to budget in print costs, especially if you have to print at the local library - check library print charges here (don't worry, it shouldn't cost more than maximum 50p a sheet!)

 Remember that once you get a job you are entitled to be paid at least the national minimum wage - so check your wage just incase!